ECliamb/engineering-test/README.md

 # Thanking you
 Please understand we don't expect you too spend too much time on this.
-We're happy to review whatever you finish at engineering@eurocamp.co.uk (compressed solution)
+We're happy to review whatever you finish at engineering@eurocamp.co.uk